 As an approved NDIS provider (4050048468), our aim is to assist NDIS participants with ongoing ‘Capacity Building’ focused on self-determination skills and development of independence.
 In short, we work with clients to achieve their specific goals & outcomes with progress reports available.

-Our staff are experienced with delivering special needs’ education and we tailor each participant’s regular visit to help them develop life-skills based around “caring” for animals.
+Our key staff are experienced with delivering special needs’ education and we tailor each participant’s regular visit to help them develop life-skills based around “caring” for animals.
 Examples include communication and practical hands-on skills like feeding animals and simple task responsibilities in a friendly, affirming, educational based environment.

 The two-hour sessions are available both morning and afternoon with the standard price per person being $160 (GST free) including carers.
 If payment is completed by a registered NDIS coordinator then an invoice can be provided (excl.
 GST).
 In addition, a further 5% discount is offered to regular clients (weekly on a week day) who book with us via email and are invoiced monthly in advance (instead of booking online).